Cemguish/osticket-prereqs/README.md

 </p>

 <h1>Enhancing IT Support with OS Ticket: Deployment and Lifecycle Management</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br>

 <h2>Environments and Technologies Used</h2>